manshreck/s2geometry.github.io/about/overview.md

-S2 is a library for spherical geometry that aims to have the same robustness, flexibility, and performance as the very best planar robustness, flexibility, and performance as the very best planar geometry libraries.
+S2 is a library for spherical geometry that aims to have the same robustness, flexibility, and performance as the very best planar geometry libraries.

 ## Spherical Geometry